csuoc/Final_project_Uresens/README.md

 <img src="./images/readme/howto.gif" width=600>

 - **Submit your results:** A submission form to input the results of the urine test.
 It has been improved in order to be as easy as possible for the user.
 The user just has to input the name, date, blood pressure and if they are diagnosed with hypertension.
 Later, it only has to pick the corresponding colour in the corresponding pad.
 A submit button needs to be clicked in order to store the data.
+All the data is stored in a **MySQL database** in the cloud hosted in FreeSQLDatabase.com

     It also contains technical information about the test pads and limitations about the technique.

 <img src="./images/readme/submit.gif" width=600>